Genetics

 Genetic Testing

-Genetic testing may help identify risks for Parkinson's or guide treatment options.
+Genetic testing may help identify risks for Parkinson's or support more personalized care.

-• Testing typically involves analyzing blood or saliva samples to check for changes in DNA or proteins.
+- Testing typically involves a blood or saliva sample to look for changes in DNA or proteins.

-• Some tests can be done at home and mailed in, while others require an in-person office visit.
+- Some tests can be done at home and mailed in, while others require a clinic visit.

-Before getting genetic testing, talk to your doctor about the process and what the information could mean for you and your family.
-Genetic counselors can help you know what to expect, navigate any emotions that come up, understand your results and guide next steps.
+Before testing, talk to your doctor about what it involves and what the results might mean for you and your family.
+A genetic counselor can help you understand the process and plan next steps.

 Parkinson’s Foundation Genetic Study